CM11 Brave Tiger: Disadvantages

-Disadvantages of the CM-11 are its outdated design, armor, and gun.
-The Chinese PLA's second-generation Type 96 tank and its third-generation Type 99 tank are both armed with a 125mm main cannon, which the CM-11's armor does not offer significant protection against.
+Disadvantages of the CM11 are its outdated design, armor, and gun.
+The Chinese PLA's second-generation Type 96 tank and its third-generation Type 99 tank are both armed with a 125mm main cannon, which the CM11's armor does not offer significant protection against.
 The ROCA knew this disadvantage very early, and tried to introduce explosive reactive armor (ERA) from the French company GIAT.
 However, the weight of the additional ERA installations caused excessive stress on the M60 chassis's torsion bar suspension, so plans to install ERA on the tanks was put on hold until a solution was found.
-The CM-11's 750 hp (560 kW) Continental AVDS-1790-2 V12, air-cooled twin-turbo diesel engine is 50-year-old technology as well, having been introduced in February 1963 with the first 600 U.S. Army converted M48A3s.
+The CM11's 750 hp (560 kW) Continental AVDS-1790-2 V12, air-cooled twin-turbo diesel engine is 60-year-old technology as well, having been introduced in February 1963 with the first 600 U.S. Army converted M48A3s.

-During the Spring Festival in 2012, the ROCA's 542 Armor Brigade of 6th Army Corps initiated their combat readiness drill, and showed a CM-11 installed with ERA for the first time.
+During the Spring Festival in 2012, the ROCA's 542 Armor Brigade of 6th Army Corps initiated their combat readiness drill, and showed a CM11 installed with ERA for the first time.
 Developed by CSIST, angling was applied to the ERA design to reduce the probability of projectiles penetrating the hull.